This is the path of remembrance

 Return to Ground

 Begin with safety, body, and breath.
-This is the Rewild Yourself journey–

-from mysterious symptoms, trauma & illness…to feeling at home in your skin, having energy again, getting your life back.Reclaim Rhythm
+From mysterious symptoms, trauma and illness…to feeling at home in your skin, having energy again, getting your life back. -

-Ground in place, we begin to move with life again.
+With ground, we begin to move with life again.

-Attuning to the moon, the seasons, and your own energy–without overriding your body or rushing your pace.Grow Capacity
+Attuning to the moon, the seasons, and your own energy–without overriding your body or rushing your pace.
+You learn to map the tides that move your body and trust your body as a compass. -

 From rhythm comes expansion.
-You begin to hold more life.

 Inhabit the Threshold

 You remember who you are.

 Not who the world told you to be.
 This is where purpose starts to spark—not as a job, but as a way of being.
-Your sacred identity as thresholder comes to life.
-The in-between becomes home.
+Your sacred identity as Thresholder comes to life.
+You’re able to live from your center so something new can arise. -

 Offer the Gift

-When you’re well enough to bring your Heart into the world, you begin to share what’s real.
-Your way of being in expression.
-Your rhythm.
-Your medicine.
+When you’re well enough to bring your Heart into the world, you begin to share from your essence.
+You live what you’re here to be, and do.

-You don’t have to stay in survival mode.
+You don’t have to stay in survival mode

 • Always on edge, bracing for the next thing